 A traditional IRA is one of several types of IRAs.
 It is a tax-advantaged retirement account that allows individuals to put off paying taxes on their contributions and gains until they retire and start making withdrawals.
 These contributions are invested across various types of investments, most commonly mutual funds and exchange-traded funds (ETFs).
-You can deduct some or all of your contributions from your income on your tax return.
-You’ll owe taxes when you start taking distributions in retirement.
+You can deduct some or all of your contributions, up to the cap, from your income on your tax return.

 Choosing a retirement plan is a personal decision, as each have features that are best for certain people.
 Here are some of the major pros and cons of using a traditional IRA to help you make a decision:

 - Tax-deferred contributions and investment gains

 - Investment choices completely up to the individual, though there are limits on alternative investments